WoltLab/docs.woltlab.com/docs/php/api/grid_views.md

 #### PhraseColumnRenderer

-`PhraseColumnRenderer` formats the content of a column as a phrase.
+`PhraseColumnRenderer` attempts to evaluate the value as a phrase and outputs it as plain text otherwise.

 #### TimeColumnRenderer